mahdavifar2002/free-net/README.md

 bash <(curl -Ls https://bit.ly/3rLSq2B) --europe --restart
 ```

-## Proceed
+### Proceed
-After installing, find the ip of the server (for instance, 1.1.1.1).
+After installing, find the public IP of your server using the command `hostname -I` (for instance, 1.1.1.1).
 During installation, it asked you the port (for instance, 8080).

-Now go to the web browser and enter ip:port (for instance, 1.1.1.1:8080).
+Now go to the web browser and enter http://ip:port (for instance, http://1.1.1.1:8080).

 - Note: It's important to go to ip:port using http not https.
 - A website is up, you have to login using the username and password you entered in the installation process.
-- Go to the "Inbounds"
+- Go to the "Inbounds" tab.
-- Click on "Add Inbounds"
+- Click on "Add Inbounds".
-- Enter the name of config in the "remark" section (The protol should be vless)
+- Enter the name of config in the "remark" section.
+(The protocol should be vless.)
-- Create the config
+- Create the config.
 - Now you can share the config link using direct link or QR code.